categorilla/categorilla-salesforce/README.md

 **********
 **SALESFORCE SETUP**

 You will need to have a Salesforce account with the Service Cloud enabled.

-One the Case object, you need:
+On the Case object, you need:
-* A custom picklist field with three values, representing:
+* A "categorization status" custom picklist field with three values, representing:
     * Uncategorized cases (this should be the default value)
     * Cases where categorization is in progress
     * Categorized cases